jrnold/qss-tidy/docs/index.md

 This is tidyverse R code to supplement the book, [Quantitative Social Science: An Introduction](http://press.princeton.edu/titles/11025.html), by Kosuke Imai, to be published by Princeton University Press in March 2017.

-The R code included with the text of QSS and the supplementary materials relies mostly on base R functions.
+The R code included with the text of *QSS* and the supplementary materials relies mostly on base R functions.
-This translates the code examples provided with QSS to tidyverse R code.
+This translates the code examples provided with *QSS* to tidyverse R code.
 [Tidyverse](https://github.com/tidyverse/tidyverse) refers to a set of packages (**ggplot2**, **dplyr**, **tidyr**, **readr**, **purrr**, **tibble**,  and a few others) that share common data representations, especially the use of data frames for return values.

-The book [R for Data Science](http://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemond is an introduction.
+These notes do not aim to teach tidyverse, The book [R for Data Science](http://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemond is an introduction.

-I wrote this code while teaching course that employed both texts in order to make the excellent examples and statistical material in QSS more compatible with the modern data science R approach in R4DS.
+I wrote this code while teaching course that employed both texts in order to make the excellent examples and statistical material in *QSS* more compatible with the modern data science using R approach in *R4DS*.

 ## Colonphon